 Rental yield measures the income you gain from your rent annually, as a percentage of the total price you paid for the property itself.
 A rental yield works similarly to a return of investment ratio computation.
 You are merely breaking even if the rental you gain is only able to pay off the maintenance cost incurred to keep that investment property running.
 Furthermore, you are making a loss if the rental is even unable to cover the maintenance cost.
 In both cases, your property is not an income-generating asset.

-The computation of your rental yield can be broken down into gross rental yield and net rental yield:
+If you are looking for a rental yield calculator in Malaysia, there are many available online.
+But if you want to figure out how to do it yourself, the computation of your rental yield can be broken down into gross rental yield and nett rental yield:

 The percentage return of rental income from the property, excluding the expenses incurred from property maintenance, against the total purchase price of the property.